guenti/jenkins-php-zf3/README.md

 # Configuration for Jenkins-CI with Zend Framework 3

 ## Introduction
-This is a configuration boilerplate based on jenkins-php.org for projects using the Zend Framework 3.
+This is a configuration boilerplate based on the [Template for Jenkins Jobs for PHP Projects](http://jenkins-php.org/) for projects using the Zend Framework 3.

 ## Installation